iskra-delta/mavrica/docs/PARSE-PATH.md

-# CP/M Extended Path Parser

-Parsing an extended CP/M path seems a simple task.
-But looks can be deceiving.
+# Z80 Automata Implementation

+Hi there.
+You're probably interested in Z80, final state machines, or CP/M if you are here.
+Then, you've come to the right place.
+In this example of a non-trivial Z80 finite state machine, we are implementing an extended CP/M path parser.

- > What is an extended CP/M path?
-It is a CP/M filename with extension that includes the CP/M area and drive.
+ > Just what exactly is an extended CP/M path?
+It is a CP/M filename with an extension that includes the CP/M area and drive.
 For example, 2A:TEST.DAT.

+Using the FSM for this task may not be optimal, but our objective is to demonstrate the technique.
+After that, you can use it to implement more complex tasks, such as the standard C printf function or a programming language tokenizer.

 # Syntax and Semantic Analysis